udacity/create-your-own-adventure/english/dog-sled/dogsled.md

 Unbeknownst to you, but amply apparent to your dogs, your acute case of snowblindness had caused you to go far off course.
 On the way out of town on your record-setting trip you hit your head on a low branch.
 With you unconscious, the sled dogs took the opportunity to eat a weeks worth of rations.
-Lathargic with their bulging bellies, the dogs pulled you back to town so that they could sleep in their cosy dog houses.
+Lethargic with their bulging bellies, the dogs pulled you back to town so that they could sleep in their cosy dog houses.

 You slowly clue in to your prediciment when you can't explain why you're still wearing the same pair